Fayazdeen/foodOrderingApp/README.md

 * Paste the updated json content of the step_function_state_machine.json
 * Then click create
 * The required StateMachine tasks will be configured.
-* Copy the above statemachine arn and update the StartStepFunction.py lambda code and Redeploy the StartStepFunction lambda.
+* Copy the above statemachine arn and update the start_step_function.py lambda code and Redeploy the start_step_function lambda.

 # Demo: